-Bachelor of Science in Physics, Chemistry, Mathematics
+Bachelor of Science in Physics, Chemistry and Mathematics

-After completing the graduation in Physics, Chemistry, Mathematics the students are able to:
+After completing the graduation in Physics, Chemistry and Mathematics the students are able to:

 - PSO1.
-Find career opportunities - PSO2.
-Develop competence to write competitive examinations. - PSO3.
-Develop proficiency in the analysis of complex physical problems - PSO4.
-Use of mathematical or other appropriate techniques to solve problems. - PSO5.
-Apply appropriate techniques for the qualitative and quantitative analysis of chemicals laboratories and in industries. - PSO6.
-Create a hypothesis and appreciate how it relates to broader theories. - PSO7.
+Find career opportunities and develop competence to write competitive examinations. - PSO2.
+Develop proficiency in the analysis of complex physical problems and the use of mathematical or other appropriate techniques to solve them. - PSO3.
+Apply appropriate techniques for the qualitative and quantitative analysis of chemicals in laboratories and in industries. - PSO4.
+Create a hypothesis and appreciate how it relates to broader theories. - PSO5.
 Demonstrate skills in the use of Computers.

-Programme Outcome for Bachelor of Science in Chemistry, Zoology, Biotechnology:
+Programme Outcome for Bachelor of Science in Chemistry, Zoology and Biotechnology: